mcpython4-coding/Documentation/mcpython/gui/Slot.md

             creates an copy of self
             :param position: the position to create at
             :return: a slotcopy pointing to this

+        function deepCopy(self)

+            This will copy the content of the slot into an Slot-object

         function draw(self, dx=0, dy=0, hovering=False)